azat-co/aws-intermediate/labs/4-codedeploy.md

 ## 3.2.
 Create an application with CodeDeploy

 Next, you need to create an application.
-Run the following:
+Run the following command:

 ```
 aws deploy create-application --application-name Node_App
 ```

-Response example:
+More info on the command: <http://docs.aws.amazon.com/cli/latest/reference/deploy/create-application.html>.

+The response example is as follows (your ID will be different):

 ```
 {